MichelDeudon/formations/content/en/c/reseaux/_index.md

 ---

 {{< callout note >}}
-New! <a href="https://www.mtpcours.fr/en/p/roller-dance-montpellier/"> A roller dance team at La Mosson</a>.
-Montpellier, August 2023.
+New! <a href="https://www.mtpcours.fr/en/p/roller-dance-montpellier/"> A roller dance team at La Mosson</a>, Montpellier.
 {{< /callout >}}

-{{< figure src="roller/roller-reparation-recup.png" caption="We repair or recycle your rollerblades, skateboards and scooters!">}}

 ## Presentation